AnupamKNN/Knowledge_Navigator_RAG/README.md

 | 🗂️ Resource Reach      | 100% coverage of required compliance/tech domains for all target roles              |

 - **Peak Insights:**
-  - Microlearning modules mapped to certification objectives led to **22% faster onboarding** for new tech hires
+  - Microlearning modules (through MCQs) mapped to certification objectives led to **22% faster onboarding** for new tech hires
   - Cross-referencing internal guides with live sources detected and corrected outdated regulatory advice in 2 major domains
   - Interview prep content tailored by role increased success rates in internal upskilling tests